 d.
 Cross-referencing and Corroboration: Cross-referencing involves comparing information from multiple independent sources to verify its consistency and accuracy.
 If different reputable sources converge on the same knowledge or claim, it increases confidence in its validity.
 Corroborating evidence from different sources strengthens the overall credibility of the knowledge.

 e.
 Expert Consensus: Expert consensus refers to the collective agreement or endorsement of a particular body of knowledge by a community of experts in a specific field.
 It is established through rigorous debate, analysis of evidence, and extensive peer review.
-Expert consensus signifies the accumulated knowledge and expertise of qualified professionals, adding credibility to the knowledge.
+Expert consensus signifies the accumulated knowledge and expertise of qualified professionals, adding credibility to the knowledge. - Confirmability: Confirmability is a concept primarily used in qualitative research and is concerned with the objectivity and transparency of the research process.
+It focuses on establishing the trustworthiness and dependability of the findings.
+Key aspects of confirmability include:

 a.
 Auditability: Auditability refers to the ability to trace the research process, including data collection, analysis, and interpretation.
 Detailed documentation and records are maintained to ensure that the research can be reviewed and verified by independent researchers.